shahriarHasan09/PlatoonSAFE/README.md

 Implementation details of Runtime Manager
 =========================================
+Runtime Manager (RTM) is implemented as a separate [module](src/veins/modules/application/platooning/runtimeManager) in PlatoonSAFE.
+Every time a vehicle receives a platooning beacon, i.e., CAM, it is handled by the `onPlatoonBeacon` method in [BaseApp.cc](src/veins/modules/application/platooning/apps/BaseApp.cc) of Plexe.
+From here, the overridden `onPlatoonBeacon` method in [RuntimeManager.cc](src/veins/modules/application/platooning/runtimeManager/RuntimeManager.cc) is called.

 The code of the Runtime Manager can be found in the directory [`runtimeManager`](src/veins/modules/application/platooning/runtimeManager).
 The Runtime Manager is implemented as a separate module in the Plexe simulation framework. platooning application can access to it through